NesaNst/hw2-Kieran-Amir-Wenwen-Nesa/README.md

 Given that I’m wearing the device and not exercising, when my heart rate is out of normal range for more than 1 minute, then the device will call 911.

 ### Alert To take meds
-Given that I’m wearing the device and it's time to take my med, when I confirm that the med is taken then I expect the amount of remaining med updates accordingly.\
+Given that I’m wearing the device and it's time to take my med, when I confirm that the med is taken then I expect the amount of remaining med updates accordingly.

  Feature : Reminder for taking meds <br />
- Scenario     Elderly takes all the meds on time \
- Given        Elderly takes two different meds per day \
- And          All the meds are enough \
+ -Scenario     Elderly takes all the meds on time -Given        Elderly takes two different meds per day -And          All the meds are enough
- And          An alarm is already set for these two meds on specific time \
- When         The time for taking a med comes \
+ -And          An alarm is already set for these two meds on specific time -When         The time for taking a med comes
- Then         The alarm goes on \
+ -Then         The alarm goes on
- And          The elderly can see on the screen which med to take \
- And          The elderly confirms that they took the med \
+ -And          The elderly can see on the screen which med to take -And          The elderly confirms that they took the med -And          The quantity of that med will be updated
- And          The quantity of that med will be updated \ And          The alarm goes off \
+ -And          The alarm goes off